 The subject had been stopped for speeding and drunken driving after a short pursuit.
 He was arrested and placed in the back seat of the squad car with Officer Osthimer.

 En route to the jail, the man produced a revolver and shot Officer Osthimer in the throat severing his jugular vein.
 When he attempted to shoot the other officer his gun jammed.

 As the other officer knocked the gun from the suspect's hand, the squad car crashed onto the courthouse lawn.
 The man fled on foot but was recaptured a few blocks away.

-Officer Osthimer was transported to Wabash County Hospital and was dead on arrival.
+Officer Osthimer was being taken to Wabash County Hospital when he died en route.